-Sitting inventory in warehouses is not just a massive drain of resources, but also the biggest fear for any retailer.
-At the same time, overseeing supply chain management is highly demanding, leaving you with little time to focus on strategic priorities.
+Sitting inventory in warehouses is not just a massive drain of resources but also the biggest fear for any retailer.
+However, overseeing supply chain management is highly demanding.
+You may be left with little time to focus on strategic priorities.
 This is where outsourcing inventory management can seem like a viable alternative.
 However, this option may do you more harm than good.
 Let us consider some of the risks involved in outsourcing inventory management.

-Warehousing and distribution may not necessarily be core competencies of your business, but these activities are vital for any retailer.
-While outsourcing your inventory management, you tend to repose your faith on vendors.
+Warehousing and distribution may not necessarily be core competencies of your business.
+However, these activities are vital for any retailer.
+While outsourcing your inventory management, you tend to place your belief in your vendors.

-Unfortunately, complete reliance on your vendor may do more harm than good in the following situations:
+Unfortunately, complete reliance on your vendor may do more harm than good:

-- Unforeseen Circumstances – The uncertain nature of work in this sector, leaves endless possibilities of risks, which requires you to be in control at all times.
-Any minor lack of communication can lead to delays or mishaps, and there’s little you can do to fix issues when you’ve outsourced inventory management.
-The potential for setbacks is greater, if you do not partner with reliable vendors.
+- Unforeseen Circumstances – The uncertain nature of work in this sector leaves endless possibilities of risks which require you to be in control at all times.
+Any minor lack of communication can lead to delays or mishaps.
+There’s little you can do to fix issues when you’ve outsourced inventory management.
+The potential for setbacks is greater if you do not partner with reliable vendors.

-- Customer Satisfaction at Risk – In scenarios where your vendor fails to meet customer demands on strict timelines, you risk the wrath of customers, resulting in major revenue losses.
+- Customer Satisfaction at Risk – In scenarios where your vendor fails to meet customer demands on strict timelines, you risk the wrath of customers, resulting in major revenue loss.

 - Access to Sales Data – When you hire a company to manage your inventory, they have complete access to your sales data, which is confidential commercial information!
-The cut-throat competitive world we live in calls for discretion and privacy when it comes to relying on vendors with such sensitive information.
+The cut-throat competitive world we live in calls for discretion and privacy.

 2. Massive Financial Investments

 This leaves you competing for tighter margins, where you spend more than you can save.
-Leaving inventory management at the hands of a third-party enhances possibility of hidden fees, in the form of increased shipping costs, associated taxes, and et al.
+Leaving inventory management in the hands of a third-party service enhances the possibility of hidden fees.
+They can be in the form of increased shipping costs, associated taxes, etc.

-Additionally, when you integrate your business with a third party, you end up investing more on the transition processes, which requires strong financial backing.
+When you integrate your business with a third party, you end up investing more on the transition processes which requires strong financial backing.
 Even after investing a fortune to smoothen operations, there is no guarantee that there will be no mishaps or delays.

-The lack of solid guarantee is quite a risk, which is why outsourcing inventory management is not always a prudent choice!
+The lack of a solid guarantee is quite a risk, which is why outsourcing inventory management is not always a good choice.
 Outsourcing makes you lose control over production costs.
-Often unanticipated costs creep up, rendering you helpless because of your dependencies on the vendor.
+Often, unexpected costs creep up and leave you helpless.

 3. Loss of Expertise